DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Diana Purvis, Paediatric Dermatologist, Starship Hospital, Auckland, 2010.

-‘Blueberry muffin syndrome’ is the descriptive term used when an infant is born with multiple blue/purple marks or nodules in the skin.
-These are due to the presence of clusters of blood-producing cells in the skin (extramedullary erythropoiesis), or bleeding into the skin (purpura) or spreading cancer (metastases).
+‘Blueberry muffin syndrome’ is the descriptive term used for an infant born with multiple blue/purple marks or nodules in the skin.
+These are due to the presence of clusters of blood-producing cells in the skin (extramedullary erythropoiesis), or bleeding into the skin (purpura), or spreading cancer (metastases).

 There are many underlying causes that need to be considered when a baby presents with blueberry muffin syndrome.
 These include: